Plutarco Elías Calles: Obregón administration, De la Huerta revolt, election of 1924

 Obregón was elected president in 1920 and he named Calles as Secretary of the Interior.
 During the Obregón presidency (1920–24), Calles aligned himself with organized labor, particularly the Regional Confederation of Mexican Workers (CROM), headed by Luis N. Morones and the Laborist Party, as well as agraristas, radical agrarians.

 The serious military conflict was resolved in favor of Obregón when the U.S. threw its support to him.
 Obregón's government had acceded to concessions to U.S. business interests, particularly oil, in the August 1923 Bucareli Treaty.
-Obregón pushed through ratification in the Mexican congress, and the U.S. then moved decisively.
+Obregón pushed through ratification in the Mexican Congress, and the U.S. then moved decisively.
 President Calvin Coolidge sent naval ships to blockade the Gulf Coast to both prevent the rebels from obtaining arms and deliver arms to Obregón's government.
 Obregón went to war once again and won a decisive victory against his former comrades-in-arms, 14 of whom were summarily executed.

 Calles's candidacy was supported by labor and peasant unions.
 The Laborist Party which supported his government in reality functioned as the political-electoral branch of the powerful Regional Confederation of Mexican Workers (CROM), led by Luis N. Morones.
-Morones had a national reputation as a labor leader and had forged an alliance with Samuel Gompers, head of the American Federation of Labor, a moderate craft union organization.
+Morones had a national reputation as a labor leader and had allied with Samuel Gompers, head of the American Federation of Labor, a moderate craft union organization.
 In 1916 Gompers and Morones put pressure on the Mexican and U.S. governments, which were heading toward war.
-In Mexico, Morones was credited with aiding the withdrawal of U.S. troops in Mexico sent by U.S. President Woodrow Wilson.
+In Mexico, Morones was credited with aiding the withdrawal of U.S. troops in Mexico sent by U.S. president Woodrow Wilson.
 CROM's support for Calles was important for his election.
 Although the labor movement in Mexico was factionalized, CROM was a staunch supporter of Obregón and Calles.

 In 1924, Calles won the election.

-Shortly before his inauguration, Calles had traveled to Germany and France to study social democracy and the labor movement, and he drew comparisons to Mexico.
+Shortly before his inauguration, Calles had traveled to Germany and France to study social democracy and the labor movement and he drew comparisons to Mexico.
 His international travel gave him a perspective beyond the Mexican context.
 He particularly admired the infrastructure and industry in Germany, as well as the strides that a strong organized labor movement had made.
 He also observed the power of populist rhetoric to build support.